Skip to main content

 Constant Expressions

-A constant expression is an expression that can be evaluated to a constant when the pipeline that contains it is started.
-Many pipeline operators require certain arguments to be constants.
+A constant expression evaluates to a constant when the pipeline containing it starts.
+Many pipeline operators require constant arguments.
 For example, head 5 is valid because the integer literal is constant.
-On the other hand, head x is invalid, because the value of the field x depends on the events flowing through the head operator.
-Functions such as now() and random() can also be constant evaluated, even though their results vary.
-In such cases, the function call is evaluated once when the pipeline starts, and the resulting value is treated as a constant.
+However, head x is invalid because the value of x depends on events flowing through the operator.
+Functions like now() and random() can also be constant evaluated; they are evaluated once at pipeline start, and the result is treated as a constant.